-Prerequisite: 90 in Eng.III CP or 85 in Eng.
-III H or AP Language and Comp English IV Honors is intended for students of exceptional reading and writing ability.
+Prerequisite: 90 in Eng.
+III CP or 85 in Eng.
+III H or 80 AP Language and Comp or Department Chair Endorsement English IV Honors is intended for students of exceptional reading and writing ability.
 Like English IV CP, the course surveys English literature in the Anglo-Saxon, Medieval, Renaissance, and Elizabethan periods, and the 17th, 18th, and Romantic 20th centuries, where students will study literary genres including English poetry, drama, the essay, short story, and novel.
 In addition to outside readings of critical analysis and comparative studies, independent study, research and expository papers are required.